Tarsiciosh/learning/react-native/README.md

   }
 }

-# using the auth server:
+# Using the auth server:
 > console.clear() - to clear the console screen
 > fetch('http://localhost:8000')